ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     cat aln.err
     # [E::bwa_idx_load] fail to locate the index files

 That didn't really help us with our problem, but at least you can direct output where you want it now.
-Saving STDOUT is pretty routine (you want your results, yes?), but remember that explicitly saving STDERR is important in a computing cluster, since you may not directly see the "screen" when you're running jobs.
+Saving STDOUT is pretty routine (you want your results, yes?), but remember that explicitly saving STDERR is important in a computing cluster, since you may not directly see the 'screen' when you're running jobs.
 And even if you do, it could be a mix of STDERR from multiple jobs (if it's dumped to screen), so explicitly naming each STDERR file lets you diagnose what went wrong with which set of data, after everything's run or failed to run.

-For the curious, our problem was that we didn't index the "target" or "reference" of our sequence alignment.
+For the curious, our problem was that we didn't index the 'target' or 'reference' of our sequence alignment.
 Try this:

     bwa index genome.fa
     bwa mem genome.fa phix.fa 1> aln.sam 2> aln.err